-When routing the EDC wire harnesses refer to the Top, Middle and Bottom "EDC Wiring Work Sheets" supplied with installation package.
+When routing the EDC wire harnesses refer to the Top, Middle and Bottom "EDC Wiring Work Sheets" found at the back of this manual.
 Ensure no wires obstruct the freedom of travel of any controls.

 3.1 Attach the three EDC 37-pin wire harnesses to the EDC: